galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 In the following example, the first command creates a portfolio called `test.yaml` that contains tests from the `BestSoFar` test stream where the test package name is `dev.galasa.simbank.tests`.
 The second command adds more tests to the `test.yaml` portfolio from the `BestSoFar` test stream where the test package name is `dev.galasa.simbank.tests.two`.

-All the tests in the `test.yaml` portfolio from `dev.galasa.simbank.tests` will run on the z/OS LPAR `MV2C` in the `PLEX2` cluster.
-The tests from `dev.galasa.simbank.tests.two` will run on the z/OS LPAR `MV2D` in the `PLEX2` cluster when the `galasactl runs submit --portfolio test.yaml` command is run.
+All the tests in the `test.yaml` portfolio from the `dev.galasa.simbank.tests` package will run on the z/OS LPAR `MV2C` in the `PLEX2` cluster.
+The tests from the `dev.galasa.simbank.tests.two` package will run on the z/OS LPAR `MV2D` in the `PLEX2` cluster when the `galasactl runs submit --portfolio test.yaml` command is run.

 ```
 galasactl runs prepare